Here is a list of common questions and concerns. If you don't see an answer to your question here, don't hesitate to contact us.

 Can I really put meat, bones, and fish in my bucket?

 Yes!
 Anything that was once alive can go in your bucket.
 Here is a comprehensive list.
+And here are some tips from our team members.

 What does commercial composting mean?